bentefay/MoneyFlow/README.md

 ## :page_facing_up: Single view of all your finances

 View all your transactions in a single view, consolidating many banks and accounts.
-Get the benefits of a modern, beautiful spend tracking without being tied to a particular bank.
 Tag and filter to your hearts content.

-## :couple: Manage shared finances

-Track ownership of spending when you share your accounts with someone you :heart:
+Get the benefits of a modern, beautiful spend tracking app without being tied to a particular bank.

 ## :ledger: Know what you're spending money on

 Categorise and visualize your spending, and MoneyFlow will learn over time to do this for you automatically.

 ## :lock: Safe and secure by design

 You own your data.
 Your data is encrypted, end-to-end, so nobody can access it but you.

+## :couple: Manage shared finances

+Track ownership of spending if you share your accounts with someone you :heart:

 ## :inbox_tray: Simple data import